Hypothecated tax: Examples

 An example from a different sector is television licences.
 People who use television sets to receive broadcast transmissions can be obliged to pay an annual fee (depending on local laws) and the revenues can be used to fund public broadcasting.
-In the UK the money raised goes to the BBC, but this type of hypothecation is also applied in many European countries.
+In the United Kingdom, the funds raised are dedicated to the BBC, but this type of hypothecation is also applied in many European countries.